The Dangers of Asbestos, Filing a Mesothelioma Lawsuit, and What You Can Expect

 In personal injury lawsuits, there are several types of compensation that may be available to you.
 You may be eligible to pursue compensatory damages (those intended to compensate you for your losses), such as:

 As we have seen in many mesothelioma and asbestos lawsuits, the courts may also find that punitive damages are warranted.
 Punitive damages are not intended to compensate the plaintiff but instead are awarded as punishment to the defendant.
 It is at the court’s discretion to order a defendant to pay punitive damages but is generally ordered when the defendant’s behavior is exceptionally harmful, negligent, or reckless.

 Wrongful Death Lawsuit

-If your loved one was diagnosed with mesothelioma, asbestosis, or another illness caused by asbestos exposure, and they, in turn, lost their life to the disease, you can file a wrongful death lawsuit on their behalf.
+If your loved one was diagnosed with mesothelioma, asbestosis, or another illness caused by asbestos exposure, and they, in turn, lost their lives to the disease, you can file a wrongful death lawsuit on their behalf.
 In Ohio, a wrongful death claim can only be brought by the deceased victim’s “personal representative.”
 This person is typically named in the deceased person’s will or trust or is appointed by the probate court and is often the deceased individual’s surviving spouse.